 - The reassessment opportunity will require designated learning experiences that demonstrate readiness as assigned by the teacher. - Reassessments MUST be completed within 5 school days of the student receiving feedback unless otherwise determined by the instructor.
 The reassessment deadline should be communicated in an IC comment. - The final reassessment score will be capped at 85%.

 Support and Resources

-- Make an appointment with teachers if additional instruction or support is needed. - Attend peer tutoring in the Lit Center during lunch periods to receive extra support or to work on assignments. - Drop in to work with a peer tutor during lunch periods or before school in the Literacy Center.
+- Attend WIN or make an appointment with teachers if additional instruction or support is needed. - Attend peer tutoring in the Lit Center during lunch periods to receive extra support or to work on assignments.